 system.log in this listing.

-When the cluster renames the log file, it assigns the next available number to the new file, as XX of
+When the distributed system renames the log file, it assigns the next available number to the new file, as XX of

 filename-XX-YY.extension.
 This next available number depends on existing old log files and also on any old statistics archives.
 The system assigns the next number that is higher than any in use for statistics or logging.
 This keeps current log files and statistics archives paired up regardless of the state of the older files in the directory.
 Thus, if an application is archiving statistics and logging to